avan06/OptionTabView-C-/README.md

 ### Generic(OptionTreeView.Option) in Settings

 - To make the settings have tree and group classification, the type must be changed to `OptionTreeView.Option` generic class.
-- Generic supported types are `sbyte, short, int, long, byte, ushort, uint, ulong, decimal, float, double, Enum, bool, string` and `System.Drawing.KnownColor` for Color Picker ComboBox.
+- Generic supported types are `sbyte, short, int, long, byte, ushort, uint, ulong, decimal, float, double, Enum, bool, string` and
+- `System.Drawing.KnownColor` for Color Picker ComboBox.
+- `System.Drawing.FontFamily` for Font Selector ComboBox.
 - The Settings in the GUI Designer interface cannot set the type to a generic class, but...
 - You can open Settings.settings with `XML(text) Editor`, and insert the generic class inside <Settings>, Refer to [Generic types for Settings.settings](https://stackoverflow.com/a/4046036)
 - The format of the `OptionTreeView.Option` generic class in the setting value is: "value`|`TreeName`|`GroupName`|`Description", use Vertical bar(`|`) to separate text, such as `"100|general|factor|This is Description"`.